ameyagidh/MLFinalProject/README.md

 4. **Report**: Refer to `CS6140.pdf` for a comprehensive report on the project, including methodologies, results, and conclusions.

-## Contributors

-This project is maintained by [Your Name].
-Contributions and suggestions are welcome via pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code for your own purposes.